 - Creating activity centers with hanging items, like patchwork balls or other basic toys, are also great.
 Even children who cannot sit well can lay under these mobiles or activity centers to bat at overhanging toys.

-For more information, check out our article on Montessori For Your Infant: Everything you Need to Know, and our list of the Best Montessori Inspired Toys for Babies.
+For more information, check out our article on Montessori For Your Infant: Everything you Need to Know, as well as our age specific articles: